Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/maybe-games/_index.md

 * [Maybe Missions](/maybe-games/vote/maybe-missions/): propose spy missions and hope enough people want them to succeed---or deviously let them fail to benefit your own secret cover.
 * [Maybe Movies](/maybe-games/vote/maybe-movies/): pitch movie ideas that enough players would like to throw money at, or see your money go down the drain after another flop.
-* [Maybe Minister](/maybe-games/vote/maybe-minister/): propose changes to the law of the land as you try to expand your own power, but you can only do so if the majority of the other political factions agree with the changes and vote YES.
+* [Maybe Minister](/maybe-games/vote/maybe-minister/): propose changes to the law of the land as you try to expand your own power, but you can only do so if the majority of the other political factions agree.

 All the games use the same core mechanic: the Maybe Mechanic.
 A very simple ruleset about a player proposing something and others simultaneously voting YES or NO on it.
 But they all provide a different theme and a few unique twists, turning them into unique experiences.